xjtxjt/cithub-generation/README.md

 * Each tool typically has one `output` parameter.
 Its type indicates 1) a `file` is specified in the running command, or 2) the results can only be obtained from the `console` (stdout).
 *  `bin` gives the executable binary file of the tool.
 *  `run` gives the particular command to execute the tool, where each parameter is placed into a square brackets `[]`, and the optional part is placed into a brace `{}`.
 Note that each parameter here should be described in `input` and `output` sections (except `[SEED]`).
-* *Optional*:  `clean` gives the additional command that should be executed after the execution of the tool (e.g., killing some processes forked by the tool).
-See `configuration/tcases.json` for example.